codesandbox/codesandbox-client/packages/homepage/content/docs/1-overview.md

 We also aim to make discoverability very easy: it should be easy to find examples if you're struggling with a library.

-### Give a Local Editor Experience
+### Work as a Local Editor

-CodeSandbox works like your local editor.
+We find it important to support the whole flow of development: from creation, to committing, to deployment.
+You should have your development environment everywhere, so you can work whenever you want.
+We make it possible to build a web application from start to finish, without leaving your browser.